-Based on legal requirements and the limit values for capital indicators set in the recovery plan, the Group has set an external capital target of a CET1-ratio of 20 per cent. and total capital target of 2 percentage points above the regulatory requirement, covering the solvency need plus the capital conservation buffer and the SIFI capital buffer, as well as an additional excess cover.
+Based on legal requirements and the limit values for capital indicators set in the recovery plan, the Group has set an external capital target of a CET1-ratio of 20 per cent and total capital target of 2 percentage points above the regulatory requirement, covering the solvency need plus the capital conservation buffer and the SIFI capital buffer, as well as an additional excess cover.
 The capital target corresponds to the yellow light indicator in the recovery plan and ensures that the Group can absorb future capital requirements, e.g. in the form of increased buffer requirements.

-With a capital ratio of 27.5 per cent. as of 31 December 2021, the Group thus has an excess cover of 4.5 percentage points.
-Relative to the statutory requirement of 9.4 per cent., the excess cover is 18.0 percentage points.
+With a capital ratio of 29.4 per cent as of 31 December 2023, the Group thus has an excess cover of 9.4 percentage points.
+Relative to the statutory requirement of 10.3 per cent, the excess cover is 19.0 percentage points.

-The Group's capital requirement comprises as of the date of this Prospectus a solvency need of 9.7% per cent. and the combined capital buffer requirement of 4.08 per cent. (exclusive of the SIFI buffer of 2.0 per cent), which currently consists of the capital conservation buffer of 2.5 per cent. and the systemic buffer of 1.58 per cent, as the reactivation of the countercyclical capital buffer will not be effective until 31 March 2023.
-The systemic buffer along with the coming countercyclical buffer are alone effective in respect of Faroese exposures, leaving e.g. out the Greenland exposures.
-The Faroese exposures is approximately 80% of the Group's total exposures as of the date of this Prospectus.
+The Group's capital requirement comprises as of the date of this Prospectus a solvency need of 10.3 per cent and the combined capital buffer requirement of 4.81 per cent (exclusive of the SIFI buffer of 2.0 per cent), which currently consists of the capital conservation buffer of 2.5 per cent, the systemic buffer of 1.49 per cent, and the countercyclical capital buffer of 0.82 per cent.
+The systemic buffer along with the countercyclical buffer are alone effective in respect of Faroese exposures, leaving e.g. out the Greenland exposures.
+The Faroese exposures is approximately 78% of the Group's total exposures as of the date of this Prospectus